johnwcowan/CharSplit/README.md

   * The file `legal.dic` contains legal terms.
 Remove it before running getdicts if you don't want it to be included.
   * The file `de-mixed.dic` is a merger of all of the other files.
+  * The file `nl-NL.dic` is from OpenOffice and provides Dutch spelling (not currently used).

 You can add your own wordlists before running `getdicts` if you want.
-They must be plain UTF-8 text with one word per line.
+They must be plain UTF-8 text with one word per line and begin with the correct language code (`de` for German).

 If the program is not splitting hard enough for your purposes, you may want to find and use a smaller dictionary.